When disaster strikes, or site outages occur, there's absolutely no substitute for a carefully crafted, well-orchestrated...

 Make sure to back up all necessary application-specific agents and facilities to capture application states without missing anything, or that shadow volume copy techniques work properly to achieve a workable recovery.
 Checking on application state, function and integrity should be a key objective in all recovery practice sessions.

 Backup systems that use image or other backup tools and capture system state and configuration information as well as file system snapshots.
 Such images should roll onto bare-metal installs (as long as source and target hardware are 90% or more identical, and more is always better).
-Store backups offsite, preferably across the
+Store backups offsite, preferably across the WAN to a server of your own far away, or on someone else's server through a remote backup and recovery service.

 In Windows Server 2008, you can make use of its improved Windows Server Failover Clustering (WSFC) abilities to support geographical clustering, so that a clustered server may include one or more server elements at another site.
 Microsoft doesn't provide replication tools necessary to replicate a storage subsystem across geographically dispersed nodes, so you'll need a third-party solution.
 Not all server applications and services work with WSFC, so be sure to investigate and test thoroughly before committing to this architecture.